Tyron Vrede: College career

 Vrede enrolled at West Hills College Coalinga with the help of fellow Amsterdam native Dylan Bakker, who had played at West Hills and North Dakota.
 As a freshman, Vrede recorded 36 tackles and five pass breakups in nine games at defensive back.
 He also helped the Falcons upset an unbeaten Shasta College team in the 2016 NCFC American Division Bowl, tallying nine tackles in the 20–14 comeback victory.
 However, the coaching staff was fired in the offseason, leading Vrede to transfer to Garden City Community College in Garden City, Kansas.
 Now listed as a linebacker, he recorded 28 tackles, two sacks, and a forced fumble in his lone season with the Broncbusters.
 His performance helped him land a scholarship to play NCAA Division I football at the University of North Dakota.

 Vrede played in all 11 games for the Fighting Hawks during his junior year in 2018, logging 23 tackles, six tackles for loss and two sacks as a reserve linebacker.
 Because of differences between the Dutch and American education systems, he was originally labelled a senior throughout the season by the NCAA and was not cleared to play his actual senior year until spring break.
 In 2019, Vrede played in all 12 games and recorded 33 tackles, four tackles for loss and 1.5 sacks.
 He tallied five tackles in their season opening win against Drake.

 Vrede graduated summa cum laude with a bachelor's degree in business administration in 2020.

 Professional career

 Vrede was selected by the Ottawa Redblacks with the tenth overall pick in the 2021 CFL Global Draft.
 Before the draft, JC Abbott of 3DownNation.com had rated him as the second-best linebacker available after Les Maruo.
 Vrede signed with the Redblacks in late April, and officially made the roster after final cuts were announced a week before the start of the 2021 season.
-He recorded four special teams tackles in his first four games, and finished the year third on the team with ten special teams tackles.
-He also broke into the defensive rotation towards the end of the season, where he recorded five additional tackles.
+He recorded four special teams tackles in his first four games and finished the year third on the team with ten special teams tackles in 14 games played.
+He also broke into the defensive rotation towards the end of the season, where he recorded five defensive tackles.

+In 2022, Vrede played in 12 regular season games where he recorded seven special teams tackles.
+At the start of the 2023 season, he played in the first four games where he had 18 defensive tackles, including a career-high 11 defensive tackles on July 8, 2023, against the Hamilton Tiger-Cats.
+He also recorded two special teams tackles in those games, but suffered a season-ending injury and was out for the remainder of the year.

+In 2024, Vrede played in 10 regular season games where he had 16 defensive tackles, three special teams tackles, and one sack.
+He also played in the team's East Semi-Final loss to the Toronto Argonauts where he recorded two special teams tackles.
+After becoming a free agent in the following offseason, Vrede re-signed with the Redblacks to a one-year contract.